Italy Probes Sephora, Benefit Over ‘Insidious’ Skincare Marketing to Minors

 0:00

-The Italian government has opened an investigation into cosmetics retailer Sephora for promoting adult skincare products to minors via social media influencers, a practice regulators say may be fueling an unhealthy fixation on skincare among girls as young as 10.
+The Italian government has opened an investigation into cosmetics retailer Sephora for promoting adult skincare products to minors via social media influencers, a practice that regulators say may be fueling an unhealthy fixation on skincare among girls as young as age 10.

-The Italian Competition Authority (AGCM) said March 27 it has launched two probes—one involving Sephora Italia and another involving Benefit Cosmetics—both owned by French luxury group LVMH.
-The agency said it suspects the companies used what it called a “particularly insidious” strategy involving “very young micro-influencers” who encourage compulsive purchases among minors.
+The Italian Competition Authority (AGCM) said on March 27 that it has launched two probes—one involving Sephora Italia and another involving Benefit Cosmetics—both owned by French luxury group LVMH.
+The agency said it suspects that the companies used what it called a “particularly insidious” strategy involving “very young micro-influencers” who encourage compulsive purchases among minors.